Emergency Medicine Personal Statement & Residency Match (2020-2021): BEAT 3,300 Applicants

 Understanding what criteria are most important to emergency medicine program directors and admissions committees will allow you to position yourself as well as possible to match in the specialty.
 It is important to know how competitive you are for emergency medicine by reviewing data published by the National Residency Matching Program (NRMP).
 This data includes the 2018 Program Director’s Survey and Charting Outcomes in the Match for all three applicant types (allopathic students, osteopathic student and international students).
 Summarizing this data, together with our own knowledge of what makes a successful applicant, we will outline what is most important to match!

-In 2018, there were a total of 2,278 EM positions.
-US seniors filled 70% of those positions.
-Emergency Medicine (EM) is a residency that has two entry points.
-Some programs start in the PGY1 year while others start in the PGY2 year.
+Emergency Medicine residency programs are three or four years in length.
+Additionally, Emergency Medicine (EM) is a residency that has two entry points.
+The vast majority of programs start in the PGY1 year while others start in the PGY2 year.

 Three year programs: